psu-hcr/Kuka_Demos/Readme.md

 5. We suggest copying a safetyconfig from an existing project such as the one in this repository.
 6. It is helful to have a couple of the application examples in your project for correcting errors.
 You can add this by selecting Files->New->Sunrise application.
 7. Under Application Examples>LBR iiwa, add PositionAndGMSReferencing.
 Follow the same process to add MechanicalZeroPosition.

+### Set up a new application inside a project

+1. Go to File -> New -> Sunrise Application
+2. Select an application template
+3. Give a name to the new application